mead-ml/mead-baseline/docs/fine-tuning.md

 is ubiquitous.
 MEAD supports pre-training architectures such as BERT/Roberta via several scripts, all of which support multi-worker training.

-* [../api-examples/pretrain-transformer-lm.py](pretrain-transformer-lm)*: Train in-core on a corpus, caching the features on first use, using either `fastBPE` or `WordPiece` to tokenize the words
+* [../api-examples/pretrain-tlm.py](pretrain-tlm)*: Train with multi-worker configuraion with a large (possibly out-of-core) LM dataset, using either `fastBPE` or `WordPiece` to tokenize the words (PyTorch).

-* [../api-examples/pretrain-lm-streaming.py](pretrain-lm-streaming)*: Train out-of-core on very large datasets, treating each line of the corpus as a single context.
-This variant will zero-pad lines as necessary to ensure that the context is filled.
-We use a custom iterable dataset
+This program supports export of torch checkpoints as well as NPZ checkpoints, and supports reloading from either.
+Supports Kubernetes-based training with PyTorchJob operator

+* [../api-examples/pretrain-tlm-tf.py](pretrain-tlm-tf)*: Train multi-worker on TPUs or GPUs with a large (possibly out-of-core) LM dataset, using `fastBPE` tokenize the words.
+This program supports export of TF checkpoints as well as NPZ checkpoints.
+Supports Kubernetes-based training with either TFJob operator, Job or Pod CRDs.

 * [../api-examples/pretrain-paired.py](pretrain-paired)*: Train either a Transformer encoder-decoder or a Transformer dual encoder out-of-core on very large datasets.
 The dual-encoder follows [ConveRT, Henderson et al 2019]().